Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Louisiana

-There are 133 charter schools in Louisiana.
-88 schools with enrollment have closed.
-The number of closed schools is an undercount because schools shut down and then reopen with the same name but different operators in the same site or close by in New Orleans, the center of charter churn.
+There are 146 charter schools in Louisiana.
+107 schools with enrollment have closed.
+The number of closed schools is an undercount because schools shut down and then reopen under the same name but with different operators at the same site or nearby in New Orleans, the center of charter churn.
 We did not include these schools in our count.
+The charter churn rate (closed/ever open) is 42%.

 ★★★★★